Michelle Kees, PhD

 Iris Hadziegric, BA

-Iris Hadziegric is a Research Assistant and the Child Team Leader for HomeFront Strong.
+Iris Hadziegric is the Child Program Coordinator for HomeFront Strong.
 She graduated from the University of Michigan with a Bachelor of Arts degree in Psychology and continues to pursue a focus on understanding the adverse experiences that individuals face, as well as ways to positively influence the outcomes that may follow.
 Prior to joining the M-SPAN staff, Ms. Hadziegric volunteered on the child team for HomeFront Strong.
 Her educational studies, past research experiences, and volunteer work with at-risk individuals and unique populations have all led her to M-SPAN, where she has become interested in working to reduce mental health stigma for service members, veterans, and their families.

 Emma Czajka is a Research Assistant for the HomeFront Strong and After Her Service programs.
-She is a senior at the University of Michigan pursuing a Bachelor of Science degree in Biopsychology, Cognition, and Neuroscience with a minor in Biology.
+She completed a Bachelor of Science degree in Biopsychology, Cognition, and Neuroscience with a minor in Biology from the University of Michigan in 2019.
 Prior to joining the M-SPAN staff, Ms. Czajka volunteered on the child team for HomeFront Strong and assisted with After Her Service research.
 Her educational pursuits, volunteer work with M-SPAN, and experience as part of a military family have all fostered her desire to help improve the mental health and well-being of service members, veterans, and their families.